adriantudor1229/adriantudor1229/README.md

 * Kotlin & Android — My go-to
 ### Currently Learning
-* I'm vibing with Claude Code to level up my skills in:

 * Java & Spring Boot — To learn BE
 * TypeScript & Node.js & React - To learn more about web
+* I'm vibing with Claude

 ## About Me